Sewer56/nexus-what-i-want-to-build/docs/reloaded3.md

 The [Lossless Texture Compression](./dxt-lossless-transform.md) and [Nx2.0 Archive Format](./nx2.0.md)
 projects are part of this larger ordeal.
-Likewise, some Reloaded3 research was also used to build parts of the App, e.g. some GOG integration details.
+Likewise, some Reloaded3 research was also used to build parts of the App, e.g. some GOG integration details, overall design of some more minor features.

 !!! note "But I'll keep it short here."

-    Unfortunately, at this point I've spent 4.5 full days straight writing this little web page.

     If I were to write this page, it would be the longest page of them all, by a lot.
-    If you're curious about any details, feel free to ask me about it.
+    If you're curious about any details, feel free to ask me about it, but having spent 40+ hours writing these little pages, time is not on my side right now.

 ## The Premise